-Custom Visual Styles in Revit – Graphic Display Options
+Custom Visual Styles – Graphic Display Options Revit

 In another post, we talked about the six default visual styles in Revit (wireframe, hidden line, shaded, consistent colors, realistic and raytrace), which cover most of your visualization needs in the software, but Revit offers more options to display objects in the viewports.
 These custom visual styles options (available in the Graphic Display Options dialog box) will allow the users to create their own look, and the combination of options chosen can lead to hundreds of variations, which are great for presentation purposes mostly, although you can create some interesting styles for everyday use too.